Childhood Cancer Awareness Month 2025: Here’s How You Can Help

 2. Update your profile pictures

-For child cancer awareness month, the American Childhood Cancer Organization (ACCO) encourages people to apply a gold filter to their profile photos on social media.
-This small symbol helps advocates like the ACCO take a stand against outdated and toxic treatments while promoting research for a cure.
+For Child Cancer Awareness Month, the American Childhood Cancer Organization (ACCO) encourages people to apply a gold filter to their profile photos on social media.
+This small symbol helps advocates like the ACCO take a stand against outdated and toxic treatments while promoting cancer treatment advancements and clinical trials.

 3. Shave your hair in solidarity

 Kids facing cancer don’t have the luxury of choosing to shave their heads, but you do—and that’s why it’s a powerful symbol of solidarity, showing children going through treatment that they’re not alone and providing them hope.
-If you want to take it a step further, organize a head-shaving event in your local community and turn it into a fundraiser.
+If you want to take it a step further, organize a head-shaving event in your local community and turn it into a fundraiser to benefit research into leukemia, sarcoma, or neuroblastoma.

 4. Donate time

-To feel the direct impact of your support during childhood cancer month, dedicate time to the cause.
-Nonprofits can always use an extra hand, or benefit from services you and/or your employer can provide.
+To feel the direct impact of your support during Childhood Cancer Month, dedicate time to the cause.
+Nonprofits in healthcare and oncology can always use an extra hand or benefit from services you and/or your employer can provide.
 Find volunteer opportunities—in your neighborhood or online, for you or a group of friends or coworkers—through VolunteerMatch.

-And you don’t even need to do it solely during childhood cancer month.
-Make it a habit and set aside your personal children’s cancer awareness week where you’ll volunteer your time at a pediatric hospital near you.
-You get to decide when child cancer awareness week is for you, as long as you commit to it consistently.
+And you don’t even need to do it solely during Childhood Cancer Month.
+Make it a habit and set aside time during your week where you’ll volunteer at a pediatric hospital near you.
+This can include supporting children with lymphoma or brain tumor diagnoses.

 5. Speak up for kids with cancer